x-team/starting-css-modules/05-grid/README.md

 Starting css-modules
 ====

-A very simple example of [css-modules](https://github.com/css-modules).
-You can read about it at <http://x-team.com/2015/08/css-modules-a-new-way-to-css/>
+This is an example of using a responsive grid (via [flexboxgrid](http://flexboxgrid.com/)) with CSS Modules.

 To run the example:

 ```
-npm install
+yarn install
 npm start
 ```